learn-co-students/redux-reducer-nyc01-seng-ft-080320/README.md

-An alternative approach is to use the object spread syntax, which lets you use the spread (...) operator to copy enumerable properties from one object to another in a more succinct way
+An alternative approach is to use the object spread syntax, which lets you use the spread (...) operator to copy enumerable properties from one object to another in a more succinct way:

 ```javascript
 let dog = {id: 1, name: 'scooby', color: 'brown', age: 4};